eclipse/steady/kubernetes/helm/docs/PopulatingDatabase.md

 ## .
 Behind the scenes

-This module uses go routines to split the bugs list into **n** (the amount of concurrent jobs) equal chunks.
+This module uses Golang routines to split the bugs list into **n** (the amount of concurrent jobs) equal chunks.
 In short, these will be fed into the patch-analyzer which will then analyze the codes and push it into the restbackend accordingly.

 In reality, this module generates a shell script which contains call to the patchanalyzer jar and mounts it via configmap to a list of jobs, each having different configmaps corresponding to the chunk that they're in charge of.